LLNL/wcs/README.md

  + [**libSBML C++ API**](http://sbml.org/Software/libSBML)
  + [**ExprTK**](https://github.com/ArashPartow/exprtk)

- We rely on either of the two approaches to ingest problem inputs.
-The one based on libSBML, currently under development.
-The other is based on ExprTk to parse the formula of the reaction rate annotated to each reaction vertex in the GraphML-formatted description of the reaction network.
+ We currently rely on ExprTk to ingest problem inputs, and moving toward utilizing libSBML.
+Until the latter replaces the former, the former is used to parse the formula of the reaction rate annotated to each reaction vertex in the GraphML-formatted description of the reaction network.
+ Without either, reaction rate simply computes as the multiplication of the counts of all the input species and the reaction coefficient.
+ As the integraton of libSBML completes, it will no longer be optional.
  To enable one of the optional components, either set the environment variable `WCS_WITH_SBML` or `WCS_WITH_EXPRTK`, or invoke cmake with the option `-DWCS_WITH_SBML:BOOL=ON` or `-DWCS_WITH_EXPRTK:BOOL=ON` respectively for libSBML or ExprTk.
- In case that both are set, only libSBML is enabled and ExprTk is ignored.
  To use a pre-installed libSBML, either set the environment variable `SBML_ROOT` or invoke cmake with the option `-DSBML_ROOT=<path-to-libsbml>`.
  For ExprTk, no pre-installation is required as it will automatically download